vcc-csc212/sp21-archive/_docs/labs/lab-10/lab-10.md

 In BSTree:

 + A pointer to the root node (private)
-+ All of the methods specified in Section 4.2 below
++ All of the methods specified in the section below

 ##### Constructor and Destructor